kalppi/kalppi.github.io/_posts/2018-06-17-fun-with-google-search-history.md

 ---
 layout: post
-title:  "Fun with Google search history"
+title:  "Fun with Google search history (and bash + awk)"
 date:   2018-06-17 13:32:12 +0300
-tags: [google, history, bash]
+tags: [google, history, bash, awk]
 ---

 Years ago Google used to provide interesting information about your own search history (assuming you are logged into Google when googling).
 For example, you could see how many searches you've made and what are the top sites your searches lead you to.
 But then they updated their activity page for the worse.